Supported editions for this feature: Enterprise Plus; Education Standard and Education Plus. Compare your edition

 As part of Google's long-term commitment to security and transparency, you can use Access Transparency to review logs of actions taken by Google staff when accessing user content.
-User-generated content is text entered into gmail, docs, sheets, slides, and other apps.

 What’s in Access Transparency logs?